mikerochip/msbuild-training-manual/README.md

 # Welcome

-MSBuild is the dotnet build system.
-It works by processing these things called Project Files (`*.csproj`, `*.vcproj`, etc) which tell MSBuild what to do.
+MSBuild is Microsoft's declarative XML-based build system.
+It works by processing XML Project Files (`*.csproj`, `*.vcproj`, etc) which tell MSBuild what to do.

-Microsoft has put in a lot of good defaults to MSBuild, which is awesome until I need to modify it and forget how to do so.
+Microsoft has put in a lot of sensible defaults to MSBuild, which is awesome until I need to modify it and forget how to do so.
 Usually, my use case is copying some custom data or binaries as part of a build.

 This document is a cheat sheet of things that are easy to forget about MSBuild Project Files.